codyromano/brooks/README.md

 # Letters from David Brooks

 A Christmas present for my mom, who's a big fan of David Brooks.
-It's an simple web app that features a collection of Brooks' columns.
+It's a simple web app that features a collection of Brooks' columns.

 ## Get started